garth-c/r_exploratory_classification_modeling/README.md

              data = cust_churn)
 ```

-The idea with this test is that if the mean ranks are statistically significantly different between the groups (categorical variables) for the numeric
+The idea with this method is that if the mean ranks are statistically significantly different between the groups (categorical variables) for the numeric
 variables then the correlation between the variables is strong and should be considered for potential removal due to multicolinearity concerns.
 Note that categorical data does not 100% meet the underlying data assumption for a Kruskal test, I am considering this to be an acceptable'off-label' usage for this test.

 -----------------------------------------------------------------------------------------------------------